cudeso/tools/cocktailparty/README.md

 - `COCKTAIL_HIGHLIGHT`: A list of keywords or regex patterns to highlight/filter events (e.g., `[".be$", "bank"]`).
 - `MATTERMOST_WEBHOOK`: The URL of your Mattermost webhook for notifications.
-- `WS_APIKEY`: Your API key for authenticating with Cocktailparty.
+- `WS_APIKEY`: Your API key for authenticating with CocktailParty.

 ## Install